-Initial condition Social change flow Final condition Communities cannot Agent discursive • People who are able and access information awareness. willing to access through the village web Change agents provide information from the web directly because of limited various knowledge on the through media that is access on new media or village web. affordable by ICT tools and limited • Agents explore problems marginalised knowledge of ICT uses and solutions expected by communities, namely by (low literacy on ICT). marginalised people. using information boards. • Problems found and solution execution. • Installation of information boards.
+Initial condition Social change flow Final condition Communities cannot access information through the village web directly because of limited access on new media or ICT tools and limited knowledge of ICT uses (low literacy on ICT).
+Agent discursive awareness.
+Change agents provide various knowledge on the village web.
+Agents explore problems and solutions expected by marginalised people.
+Problems found and solution execution.
+Installation of information boards.
 Socialisation of villagers and related parties.
 Monitoring reflection.
+People who are able and willing to access information from the web through media that is affordable by marginalised communities, namely by using information boards.